Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Heap Memory Ownership

 When dealing with memory allocated on the heap, ownership must be encapsulated into object lifetime to employ the Resource Acquisition Is Initialization (RAII) pattern.
-Standard library types that manage memory must be preferred over manual memory management, including `std::vector` and `std::unique_ptr`.
+STL types that manage memory must be preferred over manual memory management, including `std::vector` and `std::unique_ptr`.
 The operators `new` and `delete` must not be used unless controlling memory allignment.
 C standard library memory functions such as `malloc`, `realloc` and `free` must never be used unless they are required.

 ## Memory Reservation